Richter-tuned harmonica: Extra-reed harmonicas

-Blues harp player
+Blues harp players

 Sonny Boy Williamson I created basics of blues harp play style.
 He was killed during a robbery.
 After that Rice Miller, better known as Sonny Boy Williamson II, is one of the most important harmonicists of this era.
 Using a full blues band, he became one of the most popular acts in the South due to his daily broadcasts on the 'King Biscuit Hour', originating live from Helena, Arkansas.
 He also helped make popular the cross-harp technique, opening the possibilities of harp playing to new heights.
 This technique has now become one of the most important blues harmonica methods.
-Sonny Boy Williamson II used hand effects to give a very talkative feel to his harp playing.
+Sonny Boy Williamson II used hand effects to give a talkative feel to his harp playing.
 A number of his compositions have also become standards in the blues world.
 Williamson had a powerful sound and extended his influence on the young British white blues rockers in the 1960s, recording with Eric Clapton and The Yardbirds and appearing on live British television.

-But Williamson was not the only innovator of his time.
-A young harmonicist by the name of Marion "Little Walter" Jacobs would completely revolutionize the instrument.
-He had new idea of playing the harmonica near a microphone.
-Big Walter Horton, Carey Bell, Sonny Terry(1911 - 1986), Junior Wells (1934 - 1998), James Cotton, Sugar Blue, Snooky Pryor, and Little Sonny were blues harp players also.
+In the late 1940s, a young harmonicist Marion "Little Walter" Jacobs would revolutionize the instrument.
+He began to play the harmonica with his hands cupped over the microphone, creating the amplified blues harp.
+His "Juke" and "My Babe" are blues standards.
+Big Walter Horton, George "Harmonica" Smith, Carey Bell, Sonny Terry, Lazy Lester, Junior Wells, Big Mama Thornton, James Cotton, Paul Oscher, Billy Boy Arnold, Birmingham Jones, Louis Myers, John Mayall, Lester Davenport, Big Leon Brooks, Little Willie Anderson, George "Mojo" Buford, Sugar Blue, Snooky Pryor, Billy Branch, Paul Butterfield, Charlie Musselwhite, Little Sonny, Jerry Portnoy, and Kim Wilson are also blues harp players.
 Blues guitarist Jimmy Reed (1925 - 1976) sometimes played blues harp.